wp-plugins/datafeedr-product-sets/readme.txt

 6. Configuration: Advanced Update Settings

 == Changelog ==

+= 1.2.6 - 2015/09/21 =
+* Added code to updater to prevent it from importing any product without a "url" field.
+This is also related to the fixed "quirk" in the DFRAPI plugin (version 1.0.29).
+* Fixed spelling of "Request".
+* Added code to show "_wc_url" field for unavailable products.
+Related to above "quirk".
+* Added new `dfrps_get_post_obj_by_postmeta()` function for things to come. ;)

 = 1.2.5 - 2015/05/04 =
 * Added cache bypassing functions to the Dfrps_Image_Importer class.